Subdomains, Addon Domains And Parked Domains

 Confirm subdomain deletion

-(Click ‘Delete Subdomain’ to confirm deletion)
+(Click ‘Delete Subdomain’ button to confirm deletion)

 Your subdomain will be deleted …

-Confirmation of Subdomain removal
+Confirmation of permanent Subdomain deletion

-(Confirmation of permanent Subdomain removal)
+(Confirmation of Subdomain removal)

 Scroll down to the ‘Domains’ area and click on the ‘Addon Domains’ link …